N1-Conception/Solid-Works-Designs-basics/Project-4/README.md

 # Part-drawing-4-SW
-This repositary contains a solidworks part file for a mechanical component designed as part of my project work.
+This repositary contains a solidworks part file for a mechanical component designed as a part of my project work.
 ## File Included
 - 'project4_nishchay.
 SLDPRT' -
 solidworks part file